 Tickets are free, but RSVP is required.
 For more information about this film, visit pbs.org/americanexperience/freedomsummer

 When & Where

-For more than twenty-seven years American Experience has been the nations's most-watched television series.
+For more than twenty-eight years American Experience has been the nations's most-watched television series.
 It has been hailed as “peerless” (Wall Street Journal), “the most consistently enriching program on television” (Chicago Tribune), and “a beacon of intelligence and purpose” (Houston Chronicle).
 On air and online, the series brings to life the incredible characters and epic stories that have shaped America’s past and present.
 Acclaimed by viewers and critics alike, American Experience documentaries have been honored with every major broadcast award, including 30 Emmy Awards, four duPont-Columbia Awards and 17 George Foster Peabody Awards; the series received an Academy Award® nomination for Best Documentary Feature in 2015 for Last Days in Vietnam.

 Exclusive corporate funding for American Experience is provided by Liberty Mutual Insurance.
 Major funding provided by the Alfred P. Sloan Foundation.
-Additional funding provided by the Documentary Investment Group: Gretchen Stone Cook Charitable Foundation, the Corporation for Public Broadcasting and Public Television Viewers.
+Additional funding provided by the Corporation for Public Broadcasting and Public Television Viewers.
 American Experience is produced for PBS by WGBH Boston.